June 8, 2012

 'Putinizaton' of the West is carried covertly, following the Russian “accomplished fact” approach – kept under wraps until the critical mass of change achieves the point of no return.
 In particular, this explains Putin’s reluctance to visit the U.S., where the "creeping Putinization" is especially advanced.

-"New geopolitical reality" is on
+"New geopolitical reality" is looming

 Bringing to power the passionate fringe politicians loyal to Putin, whose support converts them to the political mainstream, could take Putinisation from the covert phase into the open.